Fleur de Lys (Los Angeles, California): Ownership

 The original owners were David I. Saperstein and his wife Suzanne Saperstein.
 Upon their divorce in 2004, his wife received the property in the settlement.
 She put it on the market for US$125,000,000 (£78 million) in 2006.
-On March 28, 2014, the house reportedly sold to a Norwegian billionaire, close to the Fjellberg family, for US$102 million in cash, the most expensive property ever sold in Los Angeles County at the time, according to the Los Angeles Times.
+On March 28, 2014, the house reportedly sold to Magnus Aakvaag a Norwegian billionaire, close to the Fjellberg family, for US$102 million in cash, the most expensive property ever sold in Los Angeles County at the time, according to the Los Angeles Times.